![]() |

 As with any other data, the "Annotation Data" can be added to the Data Model.
 And as with any other annotation, in order for the "Data Annotation" to be rendered, it has to be added to the AnnotationModel.
 A "Data Annotation" can be added to the AnnotationModel under a parent Data.
 For example, a "Data Annotation" for Mesh can have a parent dataset of type SharedImageSet.
 If an algorithm has a Default Controller, this controller already takes care of adding the algorithm output data to the Data Model, creating compatible "Data Annotations" and adding them to the AnnotationModel (see Using DefaultAlgorithmController).

 The following image shows the case when a Mesh object has a parent SharedImageSet object.
-Thus, if a user right-clicks on the mesh in the "Annotations" widget, the createCompatible method will get the Mesh and the SharedImageSet objects in the input data list.
-However, when a user right-clicks on the image set in the "Data" widget, the createCompatible method will get only the SharedImageSet object.
+Thus, if a user right-clicks on the mesh in the "Annotations" widget, the Algorithm::createCompatible method will get the Mesh and the SharedImageSet objects in the input data list.
+However, when a user right-clicks on the image set in the "Data" widget, the Algorithm::createCompatible method will get only the SharedImageSet object.

-The following is an example of a createCompatible method of an Algorithm taking a Mesh as input.
+The following is an example of a Algorithm::createCompatible method of an Algorithm taking a Mesh as input.
 The mesh can also be attached to a parent object of type SharedImageSet:

 Files: